 Of course, any action that takes place within public view is available to law enforcement with little or no paperwork or oversight.
 The police can watch what you do in public spaces, or in plain view of a public space such as through the open window of a home or business.
 Less obvious though, is that police may also access entirely private communications, such as telephone conversations or emails.

 Police rely on a variety of tools to investigate crimes, including the ability to tap your phone and monitor your conversations.
 While such wiretaps can produce strong evidence against potential criminals, it is also a major invasion of privacy and police must follow strict procedures when performing wiretaps.

 The Right to Tap Your Phone: The Wiretap Order

 The police must first obtain a wiretap order before eavesdropping on your phone conversations.
 This is similar to a warrant.
 The police must prove to a judge that they have probable cause to believe that tapping your phone lines will help them to solve a serious crime, such as drug trafficking, money laundering, or terrorism.
 However, because wiretapping is so intrusive, the police are held to a higher standard when seeking wiretap orders than when they are seeking warrants.

 One communication that is generally exempt from the wiretap order requirement is phone conversations from prison.
 Prisoners have a greatly reduced expectation of privacy and cannot expect that their phone conversations will remain private.
 For this reason, some criminal attorneys choose to meet their clients in person face to face, to try and ensure that their communication is private.

-Wiretapping orders are often restricted in order to minimize any invasion of privacy.
-In particular, wiretapping orders usually expire after a certain period of time, so the police cannot keep listening forever.
-Police are also required to limit wiretapping only to phone conversations that are likely to yield evidence against the suspect.
+Orders authorizing the tapping of a telephone usually contain privacy-related restrictions, especially time limits so the police cannot keep listening forever.
+Law enforcement also must limit wiretapping only to conversations that are likely to yield evidence against the suspect.